rochmanofenna/BICEP/README.md

 ---

-BICEP’s combined optimizations achieve up to **90-100% computational efficiency** in large-scale simulations, translating to substantial reductions in both processing time and memory use.
+BICEP’s combined optimizations can theoretically achieve up to **50-60% computational efficiency** in large-scale simulations, translating to substantial reductions in both processing time and memory use.
 These efficiencies make BICEP ideal for resource-intensive tasks, such as:

 - **GPT Model Training**: Potentially reducing cost and time by half or more.
 - **Stochastic Financial Modeling**